mattvonrocketstein/smashlib/README.rst

 Virtual-Environments::

-  - Venv's can be activated/deactivated cleanly, and without lasting side-effects
+  - Venv's can be activated/deactivated cleanly; module availability side-effects will not persist between venvs
   - Close integration with projects such that
      - if a project is activated and it is a venv, it will be activated
      - if a project contains a venv at the top-level, that venv will be activated